ieeevr/2024-test/contribute/papers/index.md

                 <b>Application papers</b> provide an important insight to the community by explaining how the authors built upon existing ideas and applied them to solve an interesting problem in a novel way.
 Each paper should include an evaluation of the success of the use of AR/VR/MR and/or 3DUI in the given application domain.
             </li>
             <li>
-                <b>System papers</b> should indicate how the developer's integrated techniques and technologies to produce an effective system, and convey any lessons learned in the process.
+                <b>System papers</b> should indicate how the developers integrated techniques and technologies to produce an effective system, and convey any lessons learned in the process.
             </li>
         </ul>
     </p>